 Leesburg is a very small city located in the state of Georgia.
 With a population of 2,983 people and four constituent neighborhoods, Leesburg is the 214th largest community in Georgia.

-Leesburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Leesburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Leesburg are a mix of both white- and blue-collar jobs.
 Overall, Leesburg is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Leesburg who work in office and administrative support (11.90%), sales jobs (11.03%), and healthcare (7.94%).

-Leesburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Leesburg does not have a public transit system used by locals to get to and from work.

 The per capita income in Leesburg in 2010 was $21,066, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $84,264 for a family of four.
 However, Leesburg contains both very wealthy and poor people as well.

 Leesburg is an extremely ethnically-diverse city.
 The people who call Leesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leesburg residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Leesburg include German, English, Italian, and Scottish.

 The most common language spoken in Leesburg is English.
 Other important languages spoken here include Spanish and Urdu.